In this lesson, we'll learn about special characters that are used to clarify positions of characters in strings and substrings.

 matches the string java

-.
-This is a simple condition.
-It's important to remember that regular expressions don't look for matches in strings, but in substrings.
-If you search in a string that contains characters besides the ones you're looking for, the check may show that the strings match, even though that isn't what you want:
+It is important to remember that regular expressions do not look for matches in strings but in substrings.
+If you search in a string containing characters besides the ones you look for, the check may show that the strings match, even though you did not want it:

 /java